 Prague to Bohemian Switzerland National Park on a tour:

-We went on a two-days tour to Bohemian Switzerland National Park with Northern Hikes.
+We went on a two-day tour to Bohemian Switzerland National Park with Northern Hikes.
 They are passionate about their work and the guides are locals that know the history, the culture and the secrets of the park.
 The best part is that they can pick you up in Prague and take you back at the end of the day.
-On the Northern Hikes website there are different tours for everyone, families, groups, private tours, beginners… You chose!
+There are different tours for everyone, families, groups, private tours, beginners… You chose!

 Where to stay in Bohemian Switzerland National Park